-Breastfeeding your baby whenever he wants is the key to building a good supply and preventing many problems.
-This means offering your baby the breast whenever he shows signs of hunger during the day and night.
-It also means letting him finish a feed in his own time and come off the breast by himself.
+Breastfeeding your baby whenever they want is the key to building a good supply and preventing many problems.
+This means offering your baby the breast whenever they show signs of hunger during the day and night.
+It also means letting them finish in their own time and come off the breast by themself.

 Babies vary in their feeding needs.
 They may need to feed as many as 10-15 times or as few as 6-8 times within 24 hours.
 Some feed quickly, some feed slowly.
 Some feed in spurts with rests in between and some seem to feed 'all the time'!
 You cannot overfeed a breastfed baby.
 Babies are born with the instinct to know when they have had enough and this matches their bodies' needs.